 These policies outline your rights and responsibilities as a student and the University's expectations of your conduct.

 - Equity and Diversity - Governing Policy

-- Anti-Discrimination and Freedom from Harassment - Governing Policy
+- Anti-Discrimination and Freedom from Bullying and Harassment (Students) - Governing Policy

 Also refer to the USC Student Charter, which sets out the mutual expectations of students and the University.

 - Grievance policies